Mesa Educates U Scholarship Program

 The arrival of Benedictine University, Albright College, Westminster College, and Wilkes University brings opportunity for Mesa residents.
 The City of Mesa has announced a partnership with these new liberal arts institutions to create the Mesa Educates U Scholarship Program, a Mesa Counts on College initiative.
 Financial funding plays a critical role in student achievement.
 To assist area students, four liberal arts colleges with Mesa campus locations are each offering annual scholarships to Mesa residents who have demonstrated strong academic performance and financial need.

 Shea Joachim, Economic Development Project Manager for the City of Mesa, praised the commitment of the four institutions participating in the Scholarship Program.
 “We are excited that our liberal arts institutions are providing financial scholarships to help Mesa residents complete their college degrees,” stated Joachim.

 The scholarships are awarded as part of the individual institution’s admissions process.
 Interested students should inquire with each institution about degree program offerings and the admission process.
 The Mesa Educates U Scholarship commitments for each of the institutions’ undergraduate degree programs are described below:

-- Benedictine University: a $10,000 annual scholarship will be awarded to each of two students.
-Apply
+- Benedictine University: A $10,000 annual scholarship will be awarded to each of two students.

 - Albright College: a $2,500 program scholarship will be awarded toward an accelerated degree completion program.
 For Mesa Community College transfer students, an additional $2,500 is available for a total program transfer scholarship of $5,000.